2.2 Summary of Material accounting policies

 • Used hindsight when determining the lease term if the contract contains options to extend or terminate the lease.

 Income-tax comprises current and deferred tax.
-It is recognized in profit or loss except to the extent that it relates to an item recognized directly in equity or in other comprehensive income.
+It is recognised in profit or loss except to the extent that it relates to an item recognised directly in equity or in other comprehensive income.

 (i) Current tax